adarsh786-tech/github-hacks/README.md

 # Welcome!

-This Readme file will give you the idea about how to upload your project from your local system to the GitHub using git-bash.
+This Readme file will give you the idea about how to upload your project from your local system to the GitHub using Git Bash.

 Following are the steps to get started:

-Step 1. **Create a new repository**: You can create it from homepage or by clicking on the **+** icon near the bell icon
+* **Create a new repository**: You can create it from homepage or by clicking on the **+** icon near the bell icon.

+* **Open Git Bash**: Open Git Bash in your project directory or change the current directory to the project directory.

+* **Initialize the project directory as the Git repo**: [git init]